-Non-core's operating expenses for the year ended December 31, 2017 amounted to DKK 890 million, an increase of DKK 527 million as compared to DKK 363 million for the year ended December 31, 2016.
-The increase was mainly due to various activities and costs related to portfolio sales, severance pay and write-downs.
+Non-core's operating expenses for the year ended December 31, 2018, amounted to DKK 632 million, a decrease of DKK 258 million, or 29.0 percent, as compared to DKK 890 million for the year ended December 31, 2017.
+The decrease was mainly due to lower costs related to portfolio sales, which was partially offset by the transfer of Baltic activities to Non-core in the second quarter of 2018.

-Non-core's loan impairment charges for the year ended December 31, 2017 amounted to a reversal of DKK 710 million, an increase in reversals of DKK 545 million as compared to a reversal of DKK 165 million for the year ended December 31, 2016.
-Most of the reversals in 2017 were related to charges against Non-core banking facilities including the Irish portfolio.
-Additional loan impairment charges were made against the Non-core conduits portfolio.
+Non-core's loan impairment charges for the year ended December 31, 2018, amounted to a net reversal of DKK 137 million, a decrease in net reversals of DKK 573 million, or 80.7 percent, as compared to a net reversal of DKK 710 million for the year ended December 31, 2017.
+Most of the reversals in 2017 related to reversals of charges at Non-core banking, including a portfolio of Irish residential mortgage loans sold in the fourth quarter of 2017.
+The reversal in 2018 primarily reflected continued reversals at work-outs, mainly in Non-core Ireland, and to some extent, Non-core Baltics.